stepeter/eeg_balance_perturbations_eneuro/README.md

 ### Specific scripts for replicating eNeuro figures

+All scripts are located in the *plot_fxns* directory.
+Examples of the final plots for each script can be found in the *plt_figs* directory.

 **- Figure 2: Clustered EEG dipole locations:** plt_cluster_dipole_locs.m

 **- Figure 3: Event-related body position:** plt_mocap_event_related.m